-Acute Rehabilitation means two or more different types of therapy provided by one or more Rehabilitation Licensed Practitioners and performed for three or more hours per day, five to seven days per week, while the Member is confined as an Inpatient in a Hospital, Rehabilitation Facility, or Extended Care Facility.
+Acute Rehabilitation is Rehabilitation for patients who will benefit from an intensive, multidisciplinary Rehabilitation program.
+Patients normally receive a combination of therapies such as physical, occupational and speech therapy as needed and are medically managed by specially trained Physicians.
+Rehabilitation services must be performed for three or more hours per day, five to seven days per week, while the Member is confined as an Inpatient in a Hospital, Rehabilitation Facility, or Extended Care Facility.

-Advanced Premium Tax Credit means the tax credit provided by the Affordable Care Act to help you afford health coverage purchased through the Exchange.
+Advance Premium Tax Credit means the tax credit provided by the Affordable Care Act to help you afford health coverage purchased through the Exchange.
 Advance payments of the tax credit can be used right away to lower your monthly premium costs.
 If you qualify, you may choose how much advance credit payments to apply to your premiums each month, up to the maximum amount.
 If the amount of advance credit payments you get for the year is less than the tax credit you're due, you'll get the difference as refundable credit when you file your federal income tax return.
 If your advance payments for the year are more than the amount of your credit, you must repay the excess advance payments with your tax return.
 For more information, please contact the Washington Health Benefit Exchange.